-- Lectio Divina, an hour of quiet and scripture, meets each Monday from noon to 1 pm on Zoom.
+- Lectio Divina, an hour of quiet and scripture, meets each Monday from noon to 1 pm on Zoom and in person in the parlor.
 This session is facilitated by the Rev. Janie Kirt Morris and focuses on the gospel passage for the upcoming Sunday.
 For questions or to join, email email@example.com

 - Centering Prayer, is offered Saturday mornings 9:30-11 am on Zoom.
 Centering Prayer is a prayer of deep silence, and we also enjoy sharing thoughts on readings on spirituality.
 To join call facilitator Cynthia Jones at 405-314-9550 or email to firstname.lastname@example.org.

 - Labyrinth Walks, The labyrinth is a spiritual tool that has many applications in various settings.
 It reduces stress, quiets the mind and opens the heart.
 It is a walking meditation, a path of prayer and a blueprint where psyche meets Self.
 The East Garden labyrinth is available during open hours for use.

 - Spiritual Direction, Dean Katie Churchwell can help get you connected with a licensed Spiritual Director.
 Email her for more details.

 Lectio Divina is an ancient way of praying the Scriptures, dating back to Origen of Alexandria in the 3rd century, who introduced a way of praying the Scriptures that would unlock the message of Scriptural texts.
 The Desert Fathers and Mothers of 4th century Egypt developed the process, bringing it into daily use.